This page has moved to here!

 - Division of Infectious Diseases, Department of Medicine - The Infectious Disease Unit of the Department of Medicine offers educational programs and research opportunities in a setting that promotes the education of the community, staff and students.
 Our programs are offered in conjunction with the clinical care provided by the Medicine Health Care Service at The University of Vermont Medical Center.

 - Department of Microbiology and Molecular Genetics - The research conducted by the Department of Microbiology and Molecular Genetics bears directly on crucial health and environmentally related problems such as cancer, AIDS, microbial pathogenesis, and bioremediation.

 - Department of Surgery

 - Cellular, Molecular, and Biomedical Sciences Graduate Program

 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.

-We are located on the University of Vermont campus, and adjacent to Fletcher Allen Health Care, fostering a culture of collaboration and partnership.
+We are located on the University of Vermont campus, and adjacent to The University of Vermont Medical Center, fostering a culture of collaboration and partnership.